James-Hao/HOPE/README.md

 ## 1.Calculation of editing efficiency

-The desired editing efficiency of HOPE (substitution/insertion/deletion) were calculated by CRISPResso2 (https://github.com/pinellolab/CRISPResso2), which is designed to enable rapid and intuitive interpretation of genome editing experiments, comprehensively and powerfully.
+The desired editing efficiencies of `HOPE` (substitution/insertion/deletion) are calculated by CRISPResso2 (https://github.com/pinellolab/CRISPResso2), a software designed to enable rapid and intuitive interpretation of genome editing experiments.

-Herein, we use CRISPResso2 to calculate the efficiency for substitution and insertion/deletion with `“PE (Prime-edited) mode”` and `“HDR mode”`, respectively.
+Herein, we use CRISPResso2 to calculate the efficiencies of desired substitution and insertion/deletion with `“PE (Prime-edited) mode”` and `“HDR mode”`, respectively.

 The analysis of substitution events needs following parameters: “—prime editing pegRNA spacer seq”, “—prime editing pegRNA extension seq”, “—prime editing pegRNA scaffold seq”, “—prime editing nicking guide seq”.
 Specifically, for insertions and deletions, the HDR amplicon sequence was used as HDR reference with “-e” parameter, and “—prime editing pegRNA spacer seq”, “—prime editing nicking guide seq” were also needed.
 And “—discard indel reads” parameter was used for the calculation of the substitution, insertion, and deletion events, while “—ignore substitutions” was used for calculation of undesired indel type.
 The precise editing frequencies were calculated based on the “CRISPResso quantification of editing frequency” files that were obtained from CRISPResso2.
 The corresponding formulas are shown below:
 $$